Itching can be very uncomfortable. It is one of the most common reasons people see doctors who specialize in skin disorders (dermatologists).

 Exposure to ultraviolet light at a doctor's office or in the home (phototherapy Phototherapy Psoriasis is a chronic, recurring disease that causes one or more raised, red patches that have silvery scales and a distinct border between the patch and normal skin.
 A problem with the immune... read more ) can often help lessen itchy skin disorders.
 It also often helps relieve itching without a rash (caused by various disorders) when other treatments are unsuccessful.

-Systemic treatments are drugs that are taken internally by mouth or by injection.
+Systemic treatments are medications that are taken internally by mouth or by injection.
 They are used if itching is widespread or if topical treatments are ineffective.

 Cholestyramine is used to treat itching caused by certain gallbladder or liver disorders.
-However, cholestyramine has an unpleasant taste, causes constipation, and can decrease absorption of other drugs.
+However, cholestyramine has an unpleasant taste, causes constipation, and can decrease absorption of other medications.

 Itching can result from a variety of different causes, and each cause requires different treatment.

-If the person has no rash or skin abnormalities, the cause may be a systemic disorder, a nerve problem, or a drug reaction.
+If the person has no rash or skin abnormalities, the cause may be a systemic disorder, a nerve problem, or a drug or medication reaction.

 Skin care measures (such as limiting bathing, moisturizing the skin, and humidifying the air) help relieve itching when it is caused by dry skin.